Read Time : 2 Minutes

 - Maintenance and Monitoring: Regular maintenance is crucial to maximize the turbine's efficiency and lifespan.
 Monitoring systems may also be installed to track energy production.

 Overall, a well-executed roof-mounted wind turbine installation in the UK can provide sustainable energy and contribute to reducing the property's carbon footprint.

 Your installer should perform final electrical safety and performance checks before commissioning the system, and provide you with the necessary documentation (manuals, warranties, maintenance information).

-The installer should also register your turbine system with the Microgeneration Certification Scheme, which will provide you with the certificate needed to apply for Feed-in Tariff generation and export payments.
+The installer should also register your turbine system with the Microgeneration Certification Scheme.

 A list of regional DNOs is available here: UK Energy Networks

 Welcome to the biggest directory of UK renewable energy companies